 Some of us think that having a weapon available while bugging out is a definite must.
 I’m one of those people.
-This can leave some people searching to find out how much ammo they should have with them.

-How much ammo do you need in a bug out bag?
 You should have at least two extra magazines for your primary defensive weapon in a bug out bag.
 You’re not looking to get into any firefights.
 Your best option is to avoid all confrontations, even in a bug out situation.

 There’s some debate about how much ammo you should have in a bug out bag.
 Some people want to go really heavy and others want to tell you not to put any ammo in your bug out bag at all.